 - Split Custody – There is also a third, though far less common, form of residential custody.
 With “split custody,” each parent as sole residential custody of one or more of the couple’s children.
 While the New Jersey courts will typically find that it is in children’s best interests to live with their siblings, in some cases, living separately may outweigh the benefits of living together.

 In any case, the court may also award child support to a custodial parent.

-Speak with an Attorney at Romanowski Law Offices Today
+Contact us to speak with a Child Custody Attorney at Romanowski Law Offices Today.